 These data are used to estimate catch, harvest, and fishing effort in participating states.

 Florida's recreational fishery is among the largest in the country and is an important component of the state's tourism economy.
 Close to half the estimated recreational fishing trips in Florida are made by visitors to the state.
-The MRIP estimates more than 5.4 million recreational anglers took more than 22 million saltwater fishing trips statewide in Florida during 2016.
-Estimates of angler participation and numbers of recreational fishing trips provided by the MRIP give scientists a measure of the amount of fishing pressure that is exerted on fish populations.
+The MRIP estimates that recreational anglers took more than 42 million saltwater fishing trips statewide in Florida during 2018.

 Why Collect Recreational Data?